 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Royal Canin product.

-With four notable exceptions…
+With 5 notable exceptions…

-And lastly, this food does contain chelated minerals… minerals that have been chemically attached to protein.
+And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 33% and a mean fat level of 17%.
-Together, these figures suggest a carbohydrate content of 42% for the overall product line.
+As a group, the brand features an average protein content of 32% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 44% for the overall product line.

 And a fat-to-protein ratio of about 52%.